 Secondary Maximum Contaminant Level (MCL) = Secondary MCLs are set to protect the odor, taste, and appearance of drinking water.
-Notification Level = The level at which notification of the public water system's governing body is required.

 (a) Aluminum has both primary and secondary standards.
 Compliance with the MCL is based on a running annual average.

 No secondary standard MCL exceedance occurred in the Jensen treatment plant effluent.